ligolang/ligo/lib/ligo_lexer_lib/README.md

 Here is a short description of some of those files and OCaml modules:

-  * The OCaml module `Core` is the heart of the lexer library.
+  * The OCaml module `LexCore` is the heart of the lexer library.
 It can be considered as the low-level lexer engine, with lots of bells and whistles.
 It is a private module, as far as `dune` is concerned, that is, not to be exported by the library.

-  * The module `API` packages types, functions and modules for the client, based on `Core`.
-It is, in a way, a simplified view of `Core`, with some specific uses in mind.
+  * The module `API` packages types, functions and modules for the client, based on `LexCore`.
+It is, in a way, a simplified view of `LexCore`, with some specific uses in mind.
 This is a public module.

   * The module `CLI` deals with command-line options for building a standalone lexer, and also exports data structures about the